 Rμν − (1/2)gμνR = κTμν

 where Rμν is the Ricci tensor and depends on derivatives of the metric, gμν is the metric to be solved for, R the scalar curvature obtained by contracting the Ricci tensor, and κ=-8πG/c2 is a constant.
-After that, one must specify the momentum density p, or for static configurations, the pressure density, also denoted p, the latter determined by a selected equation of state that relates mass-energy density to pressure, and substitute the resulting function into Tμν.
+For static configurations, in which ui=0, one must specify the pressure pi, which is determined by a selected equation of state that relates mass-energy density to pressure, and substitute the resulting quantity into the spatial diagonal elements Tii.
 The field equations are then solved to obtain the metric and hence the line element ds.
 Physical observables such as redshift, time dilation, and the motion of photons and test bodies are then calculated from the line element, which is proportional to the particle Lagrangian .
 Thus, with the application of the Euler-Lagrange equation, the metric yields all test particle trajectories.
 (These are often calculated in a more general way using the geodesic equation, which can be derived by applying the Euler-Lagrange equation to the general line element.)

 It is important to note that in GR, none of the physical observables are to be calculated from Newtonian quantities such as gravitational force or potential.
 Newtonian mechanics may provide guidelines for constructing the elements of the energy-momentum tensor, or boundary conditions on the solutions to EFE, but the concepts of force or potential play a role in plausibility arguments only.
 Indeed, Albert Einstein, in his original paper Cosmological Considerations in the General Theory of Relativity (1917) , used the Newtonian potential φ, along with a modified version of Laplace’s equation

 to argue the plausibility of his relativistic field equations, in which the derivatives of φ are represented by curvature and mass density ρ by the energy momentum tensor .